Chapter 24:

 Now that I think about it, her expression wasn’t just cold.
 Sometimes she almost looked… jealous?
 But maybe that was just my imagination.

 Speaking of Luna, she’s been quite intense recently.
 She rarely leaves my side, constantly making sure I’m comfortable, fed, and properly bandaged.
-She insists it’s all part of her duty as a maid, but I can’t help worrying about her.
-It doesn’t seem like she takes many breaks, and I never catch her looking tired.
+She insisted it’s all part of her duty as a maid, but I couldn’t help worrying about her.
+It doesn’t seem like she's taken many breaks, though she never looked tired at all.

 Apparently, dark elves have enhanced physical abilities at the expense of having no magical powers.
 That probably explains her stamina, but still…

 Oh, and Bel!
 He’s been my loyal companion throughout this week.
-Every time he visits, he curls up beside me like he’s claiming his spot.
+Every time he visits, he quietly curls up beside me.
 Honestly, it’s been comforting having him around.

 * * *

 The event took place outside, with the cheerful energy of a small festival.
-It was decided that we’d celebrate with a barbecue, and it was clear that everyone was enjoying themselves.
+It was clear that everyone was enjoying themselves.

 Adult women gathered near the grills, chatting and laughing over plates of sizzling meat.
-Children darted around the clearing, giggling as they played tag.
+Children darted around as they played tag.

 And then there was Zephyra.

 She was sitting across from an adult lioness beastwoman.
-Her sharp, amber eyes had that unmistakable predatory gleam, but the rest of her face bore a strikingly human softness.
-High cheekbones, a warm golden-brown complexion, and a braided mane of auburn hair falling over one shoulder gave her a rugged, yet maternal allure.
-Her broad shoulders and thick arms stretched the fabric of her rust-colored sleeveless shirt, the top buttons casually undone.
+Her sharp, amber eyes had that predatory gleam, but the rest of her face bore a strikingly human softness and a golden-brown complexion, with a braided mane of auburn hair falling over one shoulder.
+Her broad shoulders and thick arms stretched the fabric of her sleeveless shirt, the top buttons casually undone.
 Olive cargo shorts clung to powerful thighs, cinched at the waist with a worn leather belt.

 I had to admit, it was the first time I’d met someone who seemed to love alcohol as much as Zephyra did.
 Watching the two of them pound down drink after drink like seasoned warriors was oddly mesmerizing.

 As I sat there, letting the lively atmosphere soak in, I noticed Luna walking toward me with a plate of grilled meat.
-She carried it with the grace of a practiced maid, and when she reached me, she knelt slightly to my level.
+When she reached me, she knelt slightly to my level.

 “Master, I have prepared a meat for you.
 Please, eat some.”